howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 #### The `context` and `info` arguments

-Previously, the `feed` resolver didn't take any arguments - now it takes in _four_.
+Previously, the `feed` resolver didn't take any arguments - now it receives _four_.
 In fact, the first two are not needed.
 But `context` and `info` are.

 Remember how we said earlier that all GraphQL resolver functions _always_ receive four arguments.
 Now you know what the last two are called - but what are they used for?

 The `context` argument is a JavaScript object that every resolver in the resolver chain can read from and write to - it thus basically is a means for resolvers to communicate.
 As you'll see in a bit, it's also possible to already write to it at the moment when the GraphQL server itself is being initialized.
 So, it's also a way for _you_ to pass arbitrary data or functions to the resolvers.
 In this case, you're going to attach this `db` object to the `context` - more about that soon.

-The `info` object carries information about the incoming GraphQL query.
+The `info` object carries information about the incoming GraphQL query (in the form of a [query AST](https://medium.com/@cjoudrey/life-of-a-graphql-query-lexing-parsing-ca7c5045fad8)).
 For example, it knows what fields are being requested in the selection set of the query.

 > **Note**: To learn more in-depth about the resolver arguments, read the following two articles:
 > - [GraphQL Server Basics: The Schema](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e)
 > - [GraphQL Server Basics: Demystifying the `info` Argument in GraphQL Resolvers](https://blog.graph.cool/graphql-server-basics-demystifying-the-info-argument-in-graphql-resolvers-6f26249f613a)

-Now that you have a basic understanding of the arguments that are passed into the resolver, let's see how they're being used inside the resolver function.
+Now that you have a basic understanding of the arguments that are passed into the resolver, let's see how they're being used inside the implementation of the resolver function.

 #### Understanding the `feed` resolver